About your flying instructor:

 For my sixteenth birthday, my parents gave me a 20 minute introduction lesson on a Cessna 172, this was my first time in a real aeroplane but I was comfortable and familiar in the cockpit from the start.

-In 2008 I flew as a safety co-pilot on on a corporate jet for a while and in the weekends I made as many hours as I could, flying with skydivers on Cessna’s 182 and 206.
+I flew (unpaid) as a safety co-pilot on on a corporate jet for a while and in the weekends I made as many hours as I could, flying with skydivers on Cessna’s 182 and 206.

 In 2009 I had enough hours to become a flying instructor and did the 5 months course at Wings over Holland.
 I chose this school for their high quality standards and good reputation.
 The instructors: a former F-16 display pilot of the Royal Netherlands air force, a chief pilot on Boeing 767 and two aerobatic champions.